FDNS Site Visits to Root Out Marriage Fraud in Family Based I-130 Cases05 Sep 2023

 Surprise Site Visits Used to Verify Bona Fide Relationship

-The FDNS conducts site visits as part of the FDNS Administrative Site Visit and Verification Program (ASVVP).
+The FDNS conducts site visits as part of the FDNS Targeted Site Visit and Verification Program.
 I-130 spousal filings typically are selected for unannounced site visits based on details in cases that seem suspicious and are considered by the USCIS to be potential indicators of fraud.
-For instance, it would not be unusual to see a site visit in a case with a significant age difference between the spouses, or if the married couple live at separate residences.
+For instance, cases with a significant age difference between the spouses, or a married couple living at separate residences.
 A surprise site visit may be conducted very early in the morning, allowing the officer to verify whether the couple is, in fact, living together, and to check whether there is evidence the couple is sleeping in the same room.
 Similarly, an officer may observe a petitioner’s home in the evening, watching the comings and goings.
-All of this ultimately is used to determine whether the couple is in a bona fide relationship.
+All of this, ultimately, is used to determine whether the couple is in a bona fide relationship.

 Information Collected During a Site Visit

 During a site visit, the FDNS officer typically collects information on each individual found in the residence, including name, date and place of birth, marriage history, and alien number.
 This information then is entered into FDNS-DS and can be crosschecked with existing information and records, and stored for future use, if needed.
 This protocol was released as part of the 2008 Privacy Impact Assessment for the FDNS-DS system.

 The USCIS has been successful in apprehending individuals who seek to improperly obtain immigration benefits through fraudulent marriages, and it continues to strengthen fraud protection operations and the ability to retain, sort, and share information.
 Those caught engaging in fraudulent activity may be subject to severe consequences, including possible criminal prosecution.